thinkocapo/replay/README.md

 ```

 ## Notes
-There are 3 modified DSN's in `event.py` that correspond to the 3 different endpoints in `flask/proxy.py` which you can hit.`
+There are 3 modified DSN's in `python/event.py` that correspond to the 3 different endpoints in `python/proxy.py` which you can hit.
+But you can use any app+sdk, just modify the DSN to follow the 'MODIFIED' convention.

 `python test/db.py` and `go run test/db.go` are for showing total row count and most recent event.